-Through a dedicated Pro Bono Program, Sparke Helmore recognises and acts on its ethical obligation, which is two-fold; to enhance access to justice for disadvantaged individuals and to support our not-for-profit charitable clients with their legal needs, so their income can be directed to further advance their valuable services.
+Through a dedicated Pro Bono Program, Sparke Helmore recognises and acts on its ethical obligation, which is two-fold—to enhance access to justice for disadvantaged individuals and to support our charitable clients with their legal needs, so their income can be directed to further advance their valuable services.
 This includes providing specialist legal advice and services to charities and individuals on a substantially discounted or no fee basis.

 Pro bono legal work is highly valued by the firm and every lawyer is encouraged to participate in our Pro Bono Program.
 In 2013, the firm signed up to the voluntary National Pro Bono Aspirational Target of an average of 35 pro bono hours per lawyer, per year, which is a target we exceed each year.